 Coface Debtor Risk Assessment

-Company insolvency forecasts over the next twelve months
+Company insolvency risk forecasts over the next twelve months

 The assessment scale ranges from 0 (company in default) to 10 (the best evaluation possible).
 Coface clients can access the DRA via CofaNet Essentials.
 Daily alerts of changes in the DRA of your portfolio allow you to make the right decisions and better manage your credit risk.